mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ```

 ### Use the runMATLABCommand Step
-Use the `runMATLABCommand` step in your Pipeline to run MATLAB scripts, functions, and statements tailored to your specific needs.
+Use the `runMATLABCommand` step in your Pipeline to run MATLAB scripts, functions, and statements.
 You can use this task to flexibly customize your test run or run any MATLAB commands.

 You must provide `runMATLABCommand` with a string that specifies the command you want to execute.
 If the command is the name of a MATLAB script or function, do not specify the file extension.
 If you specify more than one MATLAB command, use a comma or semicolon to separate them.